A first language?

 Cockney is now being replaced by a new variety influenced by the heritage of Bangladeshi immigrants in 1970s and 1980s.
 The children from that generation are now starting to see their children going to university.
 The speech of the children is English, but of a new sort.

-If the farthest back that reconstruction can go is 6,500 years, if there is enough change even within a single life time to get in the way of easy understanding, if modern language must have emerged either before or at the same time as anatomically modern humans between 200 and 300 thousand years ago, it is obvious that this is far beyond any possible reconstruction or recovery.
+If the farthest back that reconstruction can go is 10,000 years, if there is enough change even within a single life time to get in the way of easy understanding, if modern language must have emerged by 150,000 years ago, it is obvious that this is far beyond any possible reconstruction or recovery.
 So for children learning to talk there is an obvious need to take account of differences in the speech and language of parents, grand-parents, great grand-parents, which may be more and more divergent with each passing generation.
 Children may vary in their ability to ignore these divergences.